kodius/kodiui-core/apps/kodi_straga/README.md

 `_build/prod/rel/kodi_straga/bin/kodi_straga remote`

-## If you have problems with elixir and erland version
+## If you have problems with elixir and erlang version

 `https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf`